brianwade1/Bayesian_Opt_NN_Building_Heating_Loads/README.md

 ## Bayesian Optimization of the Hyperparameters

 The next step was to develop the optimal neural network to predict the heating load (Y1).
 This was done using the Bayesian Optimization Function provided in the Matlab Statistics and Machine Learning Toolbox.
 The hyperparameters explored and their ranges are below.
+The objective function for the Bayesian optimization was to minimize the root mean squared error (RMSE) of the validation set (15% of the data also used for early stopping)

 &nbsp;